Sliptyde/Sliptyde/README.md

 - 👋 Hi, I’m @Sliptyde
 - 👀 I’m interested in ...
-C#, C++, C
+C#, D&D, Hiking
 - 🌱 I’m currently learning ...
 C#
 - 💞️ I’m looking to collaborate on ...
 Open source game projects (Daggerfall Unity)
 - 📫 How to reach me ...
-On here works.
+Right here.

 <!---
 Sliptyde/Sliptyde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.